Listen to the new Garbage track 'Blood for Poppies'

 A video for the song has been completed and should be out soon.
 It has been seven years since Garbage put out a record and the music landscape has changed considerably since 2005.
 Once the darlings of alternative rock radio, behind producer/drummer Butch Vig's impeccable credentials, it should be interesting to see how the indie music blogs of the world treat them.

 Several of the shows on the just-announced Garbage world tour have sold out.
-The band is shunning the major label trappings of their earlier success on Geffen records and have chosen to release the new album on their own indie label Stunvolume.
+The band is shunning the major label trappings of their earlier success on Geffen records and have chosen to release the new album on their own independent label Stunvolume.

 Butch Vig told Billboard Magazine about the decision to go independent: